tcpalmer/nina-scheduler/concepts/planning-engine.md

 If we can continue with this target, then an exposure is selected (see below), the instructions are generated, and the plan is returned.
 Otherwise, the planner continues.

+{: .warning }
+If you edit the active target during the project minimum time, you may cause the planner to abort the phase and proceed with a full planning run.
+The following types of changes will trigger this behavior: adding, removing or disabling an exposure plan, adding, changing or deleting an override exposure order, or changing the Filter Switch Frequency on the associated project.

 ## Select Candidate Projects/Targets
 * Retrieve the list of active projects for the current NINA profile from the database
 * Reject those that can never rise at this latitude